Drake-Designer/Game-Abyss/README.md

 #### As a Registered User

+- I want to **register for an account** using my email and username
-- I want to log in securely to access my account
+- I want to **log in securely** to access my account
+- I want to **reset my password** via email if I forget it
+- I want to **verify my email address** (optional verification)
+- I want to **log out safely** to protect my account
+- I want to **see my authentication status** in the navbar
 - I want to create and publish my own blog posts
-- I want to edit or delete my posts if I change my mind
+- I want to edit or delete my posts
-- I want to comment on other users' posts
+- I want to comment on posts and engage with the community
-- I want to reset my password if I forget it
+- I want to customize my public profile
-- I want to customize my profile information
+- I want to delete my account permanently if needed

 #### As an Admin